CI/CD Integration

 SHIPTESTED_API_KEY: ${{ secrets.SHIPTESTED_API_KEY }}Or use it directly with the --api-key flag (not recommended, as it exposes the key in logs):

-npx shiptested generate --ci --api-key $SHIPTESTED_API_KEYAlways use environment variables or secrets for API keys.
+npx shiptested@latest generate --ci --api-key $SHIPTESTED_API_KEYAlways use environment variables or secrets for API keys.
 Never hardcode them in workflow files.

 Next Steps#